Shuenhoy/obsidian-broken-pdf-plugin/README.md

-## Obsidian Better PDF Plugin
+## Obsidian BrokenPDF

-Goal of this Plugin in to implement a native PDF handling workflow in Obsidian
+(Forked from MSzturc/obsidian-better-pdf-plugin)

+- Why it is named "BrokenPDF"?
+- It is intended to display PDF file in many small pieces in canvas.

-### Features
+### Features (Better PDF Plugin)

 - Insert a single PDF Page inside Note
 - Insert a list or range of pages into Obsidian Note